start menu not working after update

 • Don’t worry, this services (process) automatically restart in the background.

-• In addition under the process tab look for Windows Explorer, right-click on it select the restart option.
+• In addition, under the process ta,b look for Windows Explorer, right-click on it, and select the restart option.

-Restarting the Windows Explorer process effectively refreshes the user interface, resolving issues caused by temporary glitches or conflicts.
-Now check if the start menu working as expected or not.
+Restarting the Windows Explorer process effectively refreshes the user interface and resolves issues caused by temporary glitches or conflicts.
+Now check if the start menu is working as expected or not.

 Restart Your Computer